 - Coordinate with other professionals and attorneys if necessary

 Mediation is voluntary.
-If you decide to leave mediation or you have any money remaining at the end of mediation, you get it back.
+If you decide to leave mediation or you have any deposit money remaining at the end of mediation, you get it back.
+It is also private and confidential.

 3. Court Paperwork

 Parties who represent themselves ("pro se") in Texas will need to file with the court a "petition" to start a divorce or custody case and either a "waiver of service" or an "answer".
 Most Detente clients choose to have the Detente attorney mediator guide them through filling out and filing these initial documents which are fairly straightforward and uncomplicated.
-Later, after all the agreements have been made, they will also need a divorce decree or an order on the custody case to present to the judge to sign to end the marriage or to establish custody between them.
-These are more complicated.
+Later, after all the agreements have been made, they will also need a divorce decree or an order on the custody case to present to the judge to sign to end the marriage and/or to establish custody between them.
+The mediator can guide the parties to completing these documents themselves which saves money.

-In between, a Detente mediator will write for the parties a mediated settlement agreement that includes all the terms of their divorce or custody which is legally binding when both parties sign it.
-A Detente mediator who is an attorney can also assist parties who represent themselves to complete the decree or order by incorporating the provisions of the mediated settlement agreement into excellent, free, publically available forms at www.Texaslawhelp.org for a flat fee of $499.
+In between, a Detente mediator will write for the parties a mediated settlement agreement that includes all the terms of their divorce or custody which is legally binding when both parties voluntarily sign it.
+After that, for a flat fee the amount of which the Detente mediator will show them at the consultation, the mediator can assist parties who represent themselves to complete the decree, custody, or modification order by incorporating the provisions of the mediated settlement agreement into a customized form the judge approves and signs.
 Or, the parties can hire attorneys (at least one) to do this for them and present it to a judge and pay the attorney(s) separately.
-If parties hire attorneys they will not need the $499 meeting with the mediator.
+If parties hire attorneys they will not need to pay the mediator to do this for them.

-The greatest savings from doing Detente mediation is you avoid the expense of paying lawyers to do what you can do yourselves with our help.
-You are not required to have a lawyer to divorce; but divorce lawyers are welcomed at Detente.
-Having the choice about how or whether divorce lawyers participate while you mediate means you control attorneys' fees.
+The greatest savings from using Detente Mediation is you avoid the expense of paying lawyers to do what you can do yourselves with a Detente mediator's help.
+You are not required to have a lawyer to divorce; but divorce lawyers are welcome to join you in mediation sessions at Detente.
+Having the choice about how or whether divorce lawyers participate while you mediate means you control lawyers' fees.
 If you choose a mediation-friendly family law attorney who participates offline to help develop solutions, review your agreements, and do legal paperwork, that is fine too!
 We are happy to refer you to attorneys who encourage amicable solutions for families and will not create unnecessary conflict or you may find your own.
+Detente does not receive referral fees or share fees with any other professionals.

 Peace of Mind

 Your Detente attorney-mediator will tell you what the law is, analyze legal issues, and discuss your choices without taking sides.
 If you have your own attorney, he or she can give you individual advice and recommendations for what you should do on any specific issue if you also need that help.
 Please remember the mediated settlement agreement the mediator writes is legally binding when the two of you sign it.
-We suggest you consult with an attorney of your own choosing before you sign any final settlements so you will have the peace of mind of knowing your decisions were smart and well-informed.
+If you wish to do so, please consult with an attorney of your own choosing before you sign any final settlements so you will have the peace of mind of knowing your decisions were smart and well-informed.

 To get the greatest satisfaction, value, and save the most money, make Detente mediation your first choice.
-Call us today at 817.283.5100 to schedule a free consultation and your mediator will help you understand more about the process and the pricing for your personal situation.
+Call us today at (817) 283-5100 to schedule a free consultation or click the free consultation button.